Recent Posts about Art Journals:

 An “art journal” can be any type of journal, diary or sketchbook used by a creative or artistic person.
 An art journal may capture or record a specific event or subject like a scrapbook, or it may capture the artist’s life during the time that they are using it, like a diary.
 For most people, it’s a mix of the two!

-Often, Art Journals are used as a tool to help the artist cope or deal with an emotional struggle or to explore their own thoughts and feelings as they work through their own creative process.
+Sometimes, Art Journals are used as part of a self-care routine – they may use their journal as a tool to help the artist cope or deal with an emotional struggle or as a place to explore their thoughts and feelings as they work through their own creative process.

-The words “journal” and “journey” are derived from the same root, the French word, “jour,” which means “day.”
+The words and are derived from the same root, the French word, “,” which means “day.”
 The original function of a journal was to record day-to-day living which often included business transactions, weather, nature and travel observations, births, deaths, etc. Later, as the “age of enlightenment” emerged and more and more people had access to education, journals became much more self-conscious, including personal commentary and reflections on social and political issues, events, feelings, and ideas.

 - drawings, sketches, paintings or illustrations

-- book, newspaper or magazine clippings, found objects
+- book, newspaper or magazine clippings

-- ideas, brainstorms, plans, dreams, goals, secrets
+- dreams, goals,

 DO: Carry your Art Journal around with you.
-You never know when inspiration will strike.
+You never know when inspiration will strike!

 DO: Experiment.
 Make mistakes.
 Try new things.
 Vent.
 Be honest.
 Be open.

 Instead, try to own and accept your “mistakes” or cover them up.
 You may find that the act of covering up artwork or words that you’re unsatisfied with is a positive feeling, while the act of ripping out a page is a negative one.